Stack Underflow

 Answers often fragmentary, out of date, wrong versions - you had to piece together your solution

-Answers often anecdotal, not backed by the documentation
+Answers often anecdotal, not backed by the documentation ("I just rebooted and it solved the problem")

 new questions had little pickup - you were less and less likely to get an answer by asking a new question